jowr/librefprop.so/readme.md

 0. Change the paths in the Makefile, if needed.
 1. Call "make header library" to prepare the files and finally
-2.  call "sudo make install" to copy the files to the right directories.
+2.  call "make install" as root user to copy the files to the right directories.

+You can remove the files again by calling "make uninstall".
+To compile the test written in C++, call "make cpptest" and the run the executable with "./bin/ex_mix_cpp".

 ## General Remarks
 Please note that you need a working and licensed copy of Refprop in order to use the software provided here.
 This is not a replacement for Refprop.
 You can purchase Refprop at http://www.nist.gov/srd/nist23.cfm